plone/plone.restapi-client/docs/actions/groups.md

 ## Delete Group

+### Mutation function

+Use the `deleteGroupMutation` function to get the mutation for deleting a group at the given path.

+### Hook

-This function can be used to delete an existing group at the given path.
+Use the `useDeleteGroup` hook to delete a group at the given path.

-- Function name: `deleteGroupMutation`

 ### Parameters